Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Introduction

-Typically, the complete quantum dynamics of Josephson junctions is explained using the phase model, which depends on the commutation rule of the phase operator $\hat{\phi}$ with the number operator $\hat{N}$ \cite{leggett1991concept}.
-This approach is the starting point of many theoretical studies of Josephson junctions.
+Typically, the complete quantum dynamics of Josephson junctions is explained using the phase model, which depends on the commutation rule of the phase operator $\hat{\phi}$ with the number operator $\hat{N}$ \cite{leggett1991concept}. {\cblue By looking at the population imbalance and at the relative phase between the two sites, is it possible to separate two qualitatively different dynamical regimes: the first one is the Josephson regime, which is characterized by sinusoidal oscillations of both quantity around a zero mean value (in the deep tunneling regime).
+The oscillation frequency is called the Josephson frequency.
+In the second regime, {\cblue the self-trapping one}, the population imbalance exhibits small amplitudes oscillation around a non-zero mean value while the relative phase increases in time.
+The rate of increase of the phase with time is called phase-slippage rate \cite{avenel}.
+The phase model} approach is the starting point of many theoretical studies of Josephson junctions.
 For example, the effect of the finite size of the system had been tackled by using the so-called atomic coherent states \cite{wimberger2021finite}.
 In this case, the computation of corrections to the \gls{mqst} critical strength was shown to be particularly subtle.
 In another study, the path integration technique had been used for obtaining an effective action depending only on the phase dynamical variable: this approach was used to compute quantum corrections to the Josephson frequency that are in principle verifiable for both atomic and superconducting systems in specific regimes \cite{furutani2022quantum}.

-In the present work, we first review the mean-field calculations of the Josephson frequency and the \gls{mqst} critical strength, serving as a starting point for our analysis.
-Then, by including beyond mean-field Gaussian corrections in $D$ spatial dimensions \cite{sala-zero} on each of the two sites, we systematically calculate the effect of quantum fluctuations for the case $D=3, 2, 1$.
-These quantum fluctuations give rise to the Lee-Huang-Yang correction \cite{lhy} for $D=3$, to the Schick-Popov correction \cite{schick,popov} for $D=2$, and to the next-to-leading term of the Lieb-Liniger theory \cite{lieb} for $D=1$.
-Our approach provides an analytically treatable approximation of the full quantum dynamics, and significant corrections are derived.
+In the present work, we first review, in Section~\ref{sec:MF} the mean-field calculations of the Josephson frequency and the \gls{mqst} critical strength, serving as a starting point for our analysis. {\cblue In Sections~\ref{sec:3d}, \ref{sec:1d} and~\ref{sec:2d},} by including beyond-mean-field Gaussian corrections in $D$ spatial dimensions \cite{sala-zero} on each of the two sites, we systematically calculate the effect of quantum fluctuations for the case, respectively, of {\cblue $D=3, 1, 2$}.
+These quantum fluctuations give rise to the Lee-Huang-Yang correction \cite{lhy} for $D=3$, to the Schick-Popov correction \cite{schick,popov} for $D=2$, and to the next-to-leading term of the Lieb-Liniger theory \cite{lieb} for $D=1$. {\cblue In Section \ref{sec:slip} we compare the phase-slippage rates in the self-trapping regimes, by solving numerically the equations of motion.} Our approach provides an analytically treatable approximation of the full quantum dynamics, and significant corrections are derived.